 Over the last days there were a number of interesting papers presented and so it is not easy to pick a selection… Here is my random paper selection from Ubicomp 2008 that link to our work (the conference papers link into the ubicomp 2008 proceedings in the ACM DL, our references are below):

 Don Patterson presented a survey on using IM.
 One of the finding surprised me: people seem to ignore “busy” settings.
 In some work we did in 2000 on mobile availability and sharing context users indicated that they would respect this or at least explain when interrupt someone who is busy [1,2] – perhaps it is a cultural difference or people have changed.
 It may be interesting to run a similar study in Germany.

 In the doctoral colloquium at Ubicomp 2008 we saw an interesting mix of topics including work on context-awareness, interaction in smart space, home infrastructures and urban environments.
 Overall there is again the observation that in ubicomp topics are very broad (at least in the beginning) and that it is not easy to narrow it down.
-As Ali works on tactile feedback it was very interesting to see the presentation of Kevin Li on eyes-free interaction.
-He has an upcoming paper at UIST 2008 which is worthwhile to check out .
-It was interesting some of the questions that relate to… Continue reading

 We got a new USB GPS tracker(from Mobile Action, GT100) and had to try it out on the trip to Korea.
 It worked very well compared to the other devices we had so far.
 It got the bus trip in Düsseldorf airport right and the entire flight from Amsterdam to Seoul.
 Tracking worked well in the taxi from the Airport to the hotel.
 While walking in downtown Seoul it still performed OK (given the urban canyons) with some outliers.